 All food contributes to clogging buildup — we can't stress this enough.
 This includes the bones and pits connected to the food.
 The difference is how the water and the pipes’ tight space yield different responses to how it contributes to clogs.
 The main food culprits are:

-Rice, beans, pasta, potatoes, bread, and cereal all do the same thing when water hits the objects: They expand.
+Rice, beans, pasta, potatoes, bread, and cereal all do the same thing when water hits them: they expand.
 The expansion blocks water from passing and makes it harder for water to push grains down the drain.
-Additionally, the grains, along with flour, turn into a paste-like outer appearance when in contact with water, making them easy to stick to the pipes and objects stuck inside it.
+Additionally, the grains, along with flour, turn into a paste-like substance when in contact with water, making them easy to stick to the pipes and objects stuck inside it.

 Coffee and Eggs